nareshbhatia/mobx-state-router/examples/mobx-shop/README.md

 Now point your browser to http://localhost:3000/.

-## Running Integration Tests Using Cypress
+## Running End-to-End Tests Using Cypress

 ```bash
 # Start the server in dev mode